golang/pkgsite/doc/precommit.md

 ln -s -f ../../all.bash .git/hooks/pre-commit
 ```

-Google workstations start with a small shell script as a pre-commit hook.
-To
-add `all.bash` to it, edit `.git/hooks/pre-commit` and add the line
+To add `all.bash` to an existing pre-commit hook, edit `.git/hooks/pre-commit` and add the line

 ```
 ./all.bash